agjacome/fp-scala-dlm-workshop/03_parametricity/slides.md

 ### Higher Kinds and Parametricity

-In the previous definition, `combineInts` won't be able to create a new `T`, so there are only six possible implementations:
+In the previous definition, `combineInts` won't be able to create a new `T`, so there are a limited amount of possible implementations (discarding infinite recursive calls):

 ```scala
 def combineInts[T[_]](fst: T[Int], snd: T[Int], combiner: Combinable[T]): T[Int] =